eternitywall/blog.eternitywall.com/_posts/2016-04-29-new-feature-released.markdown

 [http://eternitywall.it/m/4c077b90?m=I%20told%20you,%20young%20Martin!](http://eternitywall.it/m/4c077b90?m=I%20told%20you,%20young%20Martin!)

-Notice that we are also using a short url to save space, than we are inserting a custom message in the query string `I told you, young Martin!`
+Notice that we are also using a short url to save space, than we are inserting a custom message in the query string `I told you, young Martin!`.
+Html is not allowed and is striped out to prevent injection, however one link is recognized and rendered as clickable.